 The image was covered with a gold layer.
 This layer enhances the dignity of the image and it is considered a great example of interest from both, the historic and artistic point of view.

 This type of iconography is the kind known as the “Majesty of Our Lady” or “Sedes Sapientiae”.
 It was widely used during the High Middle Ages.

 The old hermitage that is located near the sanctuary is the place that housed the original image of the Virgin of Torreciudad.

-Today, just like throughout nine centuries of history, this small hermitage remains as a pleasant meeting point for the people of the neighboring shires, as they frecuently celebrate mass, weddings, anniversaries and other events there.
+Today, just like throughout nine centuries of history, this small hermitage remains as a pleasant meeting point for the people of the neighbouring shires, as they frequently celebrate mass, weddings, anniversaries and other events there.

 The new sanctuary

 Torreciudad is today a meeting and pilgrimage point for thousands of people and it is one of the most visited places in the Pyrenees.
 This modern sanctuary was placed just a few meters away from the old shrine (origin of the devotion to virgin of Torreciudad around the 11th century).